okara4inceva/mimic-icu-los-prediction/README.md

 This project is not intended to present a clinically ready AI tool.
 Instead, it uses preliminary proof-of-concept work as a foundation for further methodological development, including model validation, error analysis, decision-support framing, and evaluation of potential clinical, operational, and economic value.

 ---
+## Important Note

+This project is a retrospective, educational, and methodological proof-of-concept using de-identified MIMIC-IV critical care data.
+It is not intended for clinical decision-making and has not been prospectively implemented, externally validated, or tested in a real-world hospital workflow.

+The purpose of this project is to explore prediction modelling methods and to identify how ICU length-of-stay predictions could potentially be evaluated for clinical, operational, and economic value in future research.

+---

 ## Data Readiness and Real-World Implementation

 This project uses MIMIC-IV, a structured and de-identified critical care research dataset.
 While this supports proof-of-concept modeling, real-world deployment of ICU prediction tools would require careful assessment of data readiness.